 Creating a view in PNP Powershell

 Let’s start by creating an easy, default view that just shows the file icon, file name, topic and when it was modified.
-That would look something like this:
+The PNP Powershell to create that view would look something like this:

 Add-PnPView -List "Documents" -Title "View1" -Fields "Type","LinkFilename","Topic","Modified"